mahimaarora2208/Robot-Modeling-2/README.md

 Gazebo should launch in a few seconds.
 After it is loaded, feel free to test / inspect the results as you wish.

+### Testing CyberKnife's Kinematics

+To allow CyberKnife to target this tumor, source the workspace's `devel/setup.bash` file just like before and then run the following command after going to `catkin_ws/src/ck_robot` location:

+`rosrun ck_robot control_cyber_knife.py`

+With this script running, one should see the manipulator in its home position in Gazebo.The terminal might seem "stuck" at "13" but it is actually waiting for the tumor location as input.
+By running the next step in a new terminal, it should work.
+You can also follow the steps in the video in report.

 ### Creating a Tumor Object in Gazebo

 For our demonstration scenario, CyberKnife will apply joint velocities to point its end effector at this simulated tumor and continuously track the tumor until the user closes the application.